quangrtit/linux-edrkvq/README.md

 # Linux Behavior Blocking Module (eBPF-based EDR)

 This project focuses on researching and developing an Endpoint Detection and Response (EDR) module for Linux.
-By leveraging the power of **eBPF (Extended Berkeley Packet Filter)** and **LSM (Linux Security Modules)**, the system provides real-time monitoring and blocking of malicious behaviors with high performance and minimal system impact.
+By leveraging the power of **eBPF (Extended Berkeley Packet Filter)** and **LSM (Linux Security Modules)**, the system provides real-time monitoring and blocking of malicious behaviors with high performance and minimal system impact. (final_report.pptx.pdf for more information)

 ## Key Features